philips-software/ius-libiuf/README.md

     Process finished with exit code 0
     ```

-- The next example will build a dist folder contining
+- The next example will build a dist folder containing
 the distributable SDK:
     ```
     $ uname